Oregon camping, the “Peter Iredale”

 And then I turned and walked forward towards the bow of the ship, walking along what had been the deck of the ship.

-You can see the bottom “stumps” of what remain of two of the masts.
+You can see the bottom “stumps” of what remain of the supports for the second and third masts.

 Off to my right as I walked along, curving along where the right/starboard edge of the ship would have been, were the tops of the structure of the railings, or the tops of the structure of the side of the ship … steel and iron, now encrusted with barnacles.